Convent of Jesus and Mary, Shimla

-The Convent of Jesus and Mary, Chelsea, Shimla is a private English medium school, founded by a French nun, Marie Claudine Thevenet of the Religious of Jesus and Mary and run by the nuns situated in the hills of the Himalayas ranges.
-It started as an orphanage for the children of the British soldiers and established as one of the elite educational institutions in post colonial India.
-It is an all-girls elementary and secondary school, now affiliated with the CBSE board, established in Shimla in 1864.
-Its boarding school operated for over one hundred and thirty five years, until its decision in 2000 to close the boarding section and transition to a day school.
+The Convent of Jesus and Mary, Chelsea is a English medium school in Shimla, founded by a French nun, Marie Claudine Thevenet of the Religious of Jesus and Mary and run by the nuns situated in the hills of the Himalayas.
+It started as an orphanage for the children of the British soldiers and became one of the elite educational institutions in post colonial India.
+It is an all-girls elementary and secondary day-school, now affiliated with the Central Board of Secondary Education.
+Established in Shimla in 1864, its boarding school operated for over one hundred and thirty five years, until it was decided in the year 2000 to close the boarding section and transition into a day school.
 As a day school, it expanded with new buildings to educate children from the stages of nursery, kindergarten, to higher classes of grades XI and XII.
-The Convent of Jesus and Mary School, Shimla, is favorably referred to as Chelsea'.
+The Convent of Jesus and Mary School is favorably referred to as 'Chelsea', after the estate the school is built on.
 Its students wear a red uniform and are called 'Chelseaites'.

 Founder

 Marie Claudine Thevenet founded the Congregation of Jesus and Mary.
 She was born in Lyon, France, on 30 March 1774, the second of seven children.
 She founded the religious order in 1818 and became known as Mary of St. Ignatius.
 She died on 3 February 1837, at the age of 63.
 After her death, six Irish nuns of the order set out for colonial India, in 1842 and one of the convents established there was Chelsea in 1864.
-Pope John Paul II, canonized her a saint on 21 March 1993.
+Pope John Paul II, canonized her as a saint on 21 March 1993.